Yadava: Vrishnis

-The Shaineyas
+Shaineyas

 The Shaineyas are believed to have descended from Shini, son of Anamitra, son of Vrishni.
 In the Mahabharata and the Puranas, the most notable Shaineya was Yuyudhana, son of Satyaka and grandson of Shini.
 He was a contemporary of Krishna.
 According to the Puranas, Asanga and Yugandhara were his son and grandson respectively.

 Akrura and the Syamantaka

 A number of Puranas mention Akrura, a Vrishni, as the ruler of Dvaraka.
 His name is found in the Nirukta (2.2) as the holder of the jewel.
 In the Puranas, Akrura is mentioned as the son of Shvaphalka, who was great-grandson of Vrishni and Gandini.
 In the Mahabharata, the Bhagavata Purana and the Brahma Purana, he was mentioned as the keeper of the Syamantaka, the most well-known jewel of the Yadavas.
 According to the Puranas Akrura had two sons, Devavant and Upadeva.

-The fratricidal war and its aftermath
+Fratricidal war and its aftermath

 According to the Mausala Parva (7.185-253) of the Mahabharata a few years after the Kurukshetra War, Andhaka-Vrsni Yadava clans of Dvaraka were destroyed due to a fratricidal war.
 Both Balarama and Krishna died soon after this war.
 Later, son of Kritavarma became ruler of Mrittikavati and grandson of Yuyudhana became ruler of the territory near the Sarasvati River.
 The rest of the surviving Yadavas took refuge in Indraprastha.
 Vajra, great-grandson of Krishna was installed as their king.

 Vajra is mentioned as the great-grandson of Krishna in the Vishnu Purana.
 According to a section of this text (IV.15.34-42), he was the son of Aniruddha and Subhadra.
 But according or another section (V.32.6-7), he was the son of Aniruddha and Usha, daughter of Bana and granddaughter of Bali.
 Bahu (or Pratibahu) was his son and Sucharu was his grandson.
 Elsewhere in this text (V.38.34), he was mentioned as installed as king in Mathura instead of Indraprastha.

 The narrative of the Yadava fratricidal war is also found in two Jataka tales of the Pali Buddhist canon: the Ghata Jataka and the Samkicca Jataka.
 According to the Ghata Jataka, Vasudeva, Baladeva and eight other Andhaka-Venhu (probably, a corrupt form of Andhaka-Venhi, Pali equivalent to Sanskrit Andhaka-Vrishni) brothers seized Dvaravati and killed its king Kamsa.
 Later, these brothers fought amongst themselves and except Vasudeva and Baladeva everybody died.
 Vasudeva and Baladeva also died soon after.
 The Samkicca Jataka mentions that the Andhaka-Venhus killed each other.
 Kautilya also in his Arthaśāstra (I.6.10) mentioned about the destruction of Vrishni clan because of their foolhardiness.